Statistical excellence in journalism

 About our awards

-Read about the 2015 winners of our Statistical Excellence Awards on StatsLife.
+Read more about the 2018 winners on our news site StatsLife.

 Previous award winners

 2017 winners (PDF)

 2016 winners (PDF)

 2015 winners (PDF)

 2012 winners (PDF)